TomBraudo/NetPilot/PHASE_2_DETAILED_PLAN.md

 - [ ] All current data migrated successfully
 - [ ] Backend APIs working with PostgreSQL
 - [ ] Multi-user data isolation verified
-- [ ] Ready for Google OAuth integration (Phase 3)
+- [ ] Commands-Server integration working

-This plan sets up a robust, scalable PostgreSQL foundation that's ready for your Phase 3 authentication implementation.
+- [ ] Authentication flow enhanced with database

+This updated plan works with your existing authentication system and prepares for the Commands-Server architecture outlined in your other plans.